Dieter Bohler

 Settlement in Jerusalem does not yet take place in the Masoretic text.
 That will be Nehemiah's task in his famous settlement (Neh 7:4--5 and 11:1ff).

 1 Esdras presupposes in the following, that Jerusalem is inhabited in Ezra's time.
-After Ezra's prayer "a very large crowd from Jerusalem" gathered around him (1 Esdras 8:88).
-Not so in MT: here gathers "a very large crowd from Israel."
+After Ezra's prayer "a very large crowd from Jerusalem " gathered around him (1 Esdras 8:88).
+Not so in MT: here gathers "a very large crowd from Israel ."

-1 Esdras 8:88
+Ezra 10:1 | 1 Esdras 8:88 |

-So when Esdras had prayed, and when he had confessed, weeping and praying before the house of God, a very great assembly of Israel came together to him, men and women and youths; for the people wept, and wept aloud.
+So when Esdras had prayed, and when he had confessed, weeping and praying before the house of God, a very great assembly of Israel came together to him, men and women and youths; for the people wept, and wept aloud. | And as Esdras in his prayer made his confession, weeping, and lying flat upon the ground before the temple, there gathered unto him from |

 The two editions differ in the idea they have about the actual state of the city of Jerusalem at the times of Zerubbabel and Ezra.
 According to 1 Esdras, Jerusalem has been reconstructed before the temple.
 According to Ezra-Nehemiah, the city is still in ruins.
 Only later will Nehemiah rebuild Jerusalem and repopulate the city.
 The beginning of the book of Nehemiah states explicitly:

 "The walls of Jerusalem are torn down and its gates are burnt" (Neh 1:3, cf. 2:3).
 "Jerusalem is in ruins and its gates are burnt with fire.
-Come, let us rebuild the wall of Jerusalem!"
+Come, let us rebuild the wall of Jerusalem !"
 (Neh 2:17)

 This is the conception of Ezra-Nehemiah: the city especially its gates are in ruins until the arrival of Nehemiah.
 It's Nehemiah who will rebuild the gates of Jerusalem (Neh 2:8; 3; 7:1.3).
 That is the presupposition of the Nehemiah story.
 The Masoretic Ezra text complies with this supposition: there is no rebuilt city of Jerusalem and there are no gates.

 After their settlement the exiles gather for the reconstruction of the altar.
 According to 1 Esdras they come together "on the square of the first gate facing the east" (5:46).
 That is not possible in Ezra MT.
-In fact here it says: "in Jerusalem" (2:70.)
-According to Ezra-Nehemiah there can be no gate in Jerusalem.
+In fact here it says: "in Jerusalem " (2:70.)
+According to Ezra-Nehemiah there can be no gate in Jerusalem .

-1 Esdras 5:46
+Ezra 3:1 | 1 Esdras 5:46 |

 1 Esdras doesn't see any problem to talk about gates at the time of Zerubbabel.
 After the dedication of the temple both versions notice the participation of the clergy: priests and Levites gather in divisions for the service.
 1 Esdras continues: "and the gatekeepers at every gate."
 Such a remark is not yet possible in MT.
 It is lacking.

-1 Esdras 7:9
+Ezra 6:18 | 1 Esdras 7:9 |

-And they set the priests in their divisions, and the Levites in their separate orders, for the services of God in Jerusalem, according to the writing of the book of Moses
+And they set the priests in their divisions, and the Levites in their separate orders, for the services of God in | The priests also and the Levites stood arrayed in their vestments, according to their kindreds, in the service of the Lord God of |

 Both versions do speak of active gate keepers.
 But 1 Esdras knows them already at the time of Zerubbabel.
 Ezra-Nehemiah will not mention them before the accomplishment of Nehemiah's wall building (Neh 7:1; 10:40; 11:19; 12:25.45).
 Ezra-Nehemiah reserves all gates, including the temple gates (2:8), for Nehemiah.